-Travelling abroad to watch Munster Rugby was on my bucket list for way too long.
-And so I found myself driving into Perpignan to attend Munster’s Heineken Cup fixture against the local team.
+Supporting Munster Rugby abroad was on my bucket list for way too long.
+And so I found myself driving into Perpignan, France, to attend Munster’s Heineken Cup fixture against the local team.
 Awaiting me were plenty of perplexing road signs which kept returning me to the same, albeit wrong, roundabout.
 Finding my hotel was the first test of my nerves, cardiac muscle and French language skills of that weekend.

 I gave myself a couple of hour’s head-start on my sister and her troop of seasoned supporter friends.
 I wanted to discover the attractions of Perpignan at my ease but found that the artisan shops and cafes on the meandering rues and boulevards sufficiently met my tourist needs.
 That’s womanspeak for shopping and drinking coffee and there was no way the Cathedral or sights such as the Palace of the Kings of Mallorca could compete with those past-times.

 Perpignan city centre is compact as residential areas and industrial estates form much of the sprawl on a map.
 It is built on two rivers, the Têt and the Basse, which converge in the eastern suburbs.
 Knowing that the city centre is divided into north and south by the canal-like River Basse was to prove important later.

 Above: RIVER BASSE